WHY BEESWAX CANDLES AND BURN TIPS

 You could use anything such as chopstick, skewer etc.

-Burning the candle for extended periods of time results in a large pool of melted wax.
+Burning candles for extended periods of time results in a large pool of melted wax.

-This does not affect the quality, or burn time of the candle.
+This is not a flaw with the candle but simply a reality of burning beeswax, and does not affect the quality, or burn time of the candle.

-Continue burning your candle as usual, it will not affect the function of the candle :)
+Continue burning your candle as usual, it does not affect the function of the candle :)

 The most important candle safety tip you should remember and that candle makers cannot stress enough